SciML/Surrogates.jl/docs/src/InverseDistance.md

 ### Sampling

 We choose to sample f in 25 points between 0 and 10 using the `sample` function.
-The sampling points are chosen using a Low Discrepancy, this can be done by passing `LowDiscrepancySample()` to the `sample` function.
+The sampling points are chosen using a Low Discrepancy, this can be done by passing `HaltonSample()` to the `sample` function.

 ```@example Inverse_Distance1D
 f(x) = sin(x) + sin(x)^2 + sin(x)^3